 Butternut Squash Okra Gumbo with Brown Rice is a healthier gumbo option.
 And like in all my recipes you have options to make it gluten-free and oil-free.

-I’m already getting winter squashes in my CSA and have a giant bowl full of baby butternut and acorn squash.
-The taste of them and the bright orange color scream fall to me.
-I decided to go ahead and make a bowl of autumn in this vegan butternut squash okra gumbo.
-Maybe it will lure the cooler weather in.
+The taste of butternut squash and the bright orange color scream autumn comfort food to me.
+I decided to make a bowl of this vegan butternut squash okra gumbo to celebrate fall.

 This is a Cajun gumbo, so it does not contain any tomatoes.
 The roux is what thickens the gumbo and gives it a deeper flavor.
 Butternut squash isn’t a traditional ingredient, but I think it works well.

 I used a homemade vegan andouille sausage that’s in The Ultimate Vegan Cookbook for Your Instant Pot, so I can’t share it here.
-But you can preorder the book now or there are a few vegan brands that make it too.
+But you can order the book here or there are a few vegan brands that make it too.

 Want a hands off gumbo?
 Then try this Slow Cooker White Bean Quinoa Gumbo instead.

 More Fall Recipes to Try

 - Mashed Potato Crusted Butternut Squash, Brussels Sprouts, and Tofu Pie